Online Kernel CUSUM for Change-Point Detection: Theoretical Properties

 A detailed derivation of the approximation in \eqref{eq:ARL_Gaussian_assumption} can be found in Appendix~\ref{appendix:thm1}.

 To obtain a more precise ARL approximation, one approach would be to incorporate higher order moments while solving for $\theta_B$ using the equation $\dot{\psi_B}(\theta_B) = b$.
-Here, we introduce {\it skewness correction}, which additionally considers the third order moment $\mathbb{E}_{\infty} [Z_B^3(t)]$ in the following way:
+We use {\it skewness correction} to consider the third order moment $\mathbb{E}_{\infty} [Z_B^3(t)]$ in the following way:

-Similar to the second order moment, the third order moment $\mathbb{E}_{\infty} [Z_B^3(t)]$ can be pre-computed using the reference data; please see Lemma~\ref{lma:third_moment_H0} in Appendix~\ref{appendix:moment} for its analytic expression.
+Similar to the second order moment, the third order moment $\mathbb{E}_{\infty} [Z_B^3(t)]$ can be pre-estimated using the reference data; see Lemma~\ref{lma:third_moment_H0} in Appendix~\ref{appendix:moment}.

-To demonstrate the usefulness of our ARL approximation, we compare it with Monte Carlo simulation results for three types of pre-change distributions (i.e., Gaussian, Exponential, and Laplace distributions) in Figure~\ref{fig:arl_approx}.
-Our approximations are fairly accurate for all three cases when the ARL is not very large.
-Incorporating skewness correction improves the accuracy of the ARL approximation, indicating its practical usefulness in detecting changes.
-Notably, for the Gaussian pre-change distribution, the ARL approximation with skewness correction remains highly accurate even for very large ARL.
+To demonstrate the accuracy of our ARL approximation, we compare it with Monte Carlo simulation results for three types of pre-change distributions (i.e., Gaussian, Exponential, and Laplace distributions) in Figure~\ref{fig:arl_approx}.
+The result shows that the theoretical prediction for the threshold is reasonably accurate in some cases (e.g., Gaussian) after the skewness correction.
+For other cases, such as when the pre-change distribution is exponential or Laplace, the gap between the theoretical prediction and Monte Carlo simulation is larger, particularly for large ARLs.
+This discrepancy may arise because these distributions deviate more significantly from Gaussian assumptions.
+In such cases, the theoretical results serve as a reasonable starting point for fine-tuning the threshold in practice, to avoid the expensive complete grid search.

-In Appendix~\ref{appendix:opT_{w}max}, we will theoretically demonstrate that considering only finite-order moments can lead to underestimating the threshold $b$ asymptotically, which is already validated numerically in our simulation result shown in Figure~\ref{fig:arl_approx}.
-It is important to clarify that a Gaussian pre-change distribution ${p}$ does not imply a Gaussian distribution of the Scan $B$-statistic $Z_B(t)$, so considering only its first two moments will not fully characterize its distribution.
-As shown in Figure~\ref{fig:arl_approx}, incorporating skewness correction improves the accuracy of the ARL approximation for the Gaussian pre-change distribution case.

-We want to emphasize that our proposed skewness correction yields a more accurate ARL approximation than the original one proposed by \citet{li2019scan}, despite our derivations being similar.
-Specifically, it is crucial to use the skewness-corrected version of $\theta_B$ in both $e^{\psi_B(\theta_B) - \theta_B b}$ and $\nu\left(\theta_B \sqrt{{2\left(2 B-1\right)}/({B\left(B-1\right)})}\right)$.
-This is because both terms contain exponentially large components with respect to $\theta_B$.
-However, \citet{li2019scan} did not update $\theta_B$ in the term inside the $\nu(\cdot)$ function, which can lead to a less accurate ARL approximation.
-We verify this finding numerically in Figure~\ref{fig:arl_approx_sw} for the Scan $B$-procedure.